allfoxwy/UnitXP_SP3/README.md

 - Only those mobs in player's sight would receive a nameplate
 - If you move your camera really close, you could see through a wall for a short distance

-LUA nameplate addon would work out-of-box, no need to change anything.
+Lua nameplate addon would work out-of-box, no need to change anything.

 By default this feature is enabled.
 You could toggle its switch: